FAQs for Applicants and Approved CE Sponsors

 Q: Is it required that instructors be psychologists?

 A: It is not required that instructors be psychologists.
 However, they must have expertise in the content area and be competent to teach the program at a level that builds upon a completed doctoral program in psychology.
+Please review the educational and technical assistance section following Standard C of the Standards and Criteria for Approval of Sponsors of Continuing Education for Psychologists (PDF, 149KB) manual.

 A: Yes.
-In years in which an activity summary is due, you still need to return the form indicating that no activities have been offered that year.
+In years in which an annual report is due, you still need to return the form indicating that no activities have been offered that year.
 In years in which a renewal application is due, sponsors are required to submit an application if they wish to continue their approval.
 If a sponsor has no programs planned for an upcoming year they may request inactive status, which will require them to pay only half of the usual annual fee.
 If a sponsor wishes to regain active status during that year, the remainder of the annual fee must be paid.

 Q: I noticed that there are no longer criteria related to co-sponsorship.
 Does this mean I can't collaborate with other organizations?

 A: No. In fact, the co-sponsorship criteria were eliminated in order to make collaboration between organizations easier.
 While collaboration is encouraged, please be aware that the sponsor is still required to maintain responsibility for all programs offered under the auspices of its approval.
 Although a written co-sponsorship agreement is no longer required, it is recommended that you have one in order to delineate the responsibilities of each organization.
-If collaboration is between two or more approved sponsors, only one sponsor should maintain responsibility for the program (i.e., only one sponsor's approval statement appears on promotional materials, only one sponsor issues certificates, only one sponsor reports the program in the annual activity summary or application, etc.).
+If collaboration is between two or more approved sponsors, only one sponsor should maintain responsibility for the program (i.e., only one sponsor's approval statement appears on promotional materials, only one sponsor issues certificates, only one sponsor reports the program in the annual report or application, etc.).

 Q: Do you have any sample evaluation forms I can use to revise my own documents?